|Support||Help Desk, Chat, Videos, Phone & Knowledge Base|

 WordPress Hosting Plan

 HostPapa is like this to a degree.
-Their WordPress plans are just Web hosting plans with WordPress auto-installed.
-However, they are also the same pricing as their Web hosting plans.
+Their WordPress plans are just shared web hosting plans with WordPress auto-installed, but the price is the same.
 No harm, no foul – and a decent deal.
+Many web hosts charge more for WordPress hosting, even when it’s the same as their shared hosting.

 VPS Hosting Plans